 4. Spend Time With Loved Ones

 We all have people that we like to keep close.
 If there’s one thing that we can be grateful for, it is having friends and family that genuinely care about us.
-It will help you grow closer, strengthen your bond and is an excellent way to practice gratitude.
+It will help you grow closer, strengthen your bond and is an excellent way to have a gratitude practice.
 You can begin by finding out if there are things that you can help them with.
 If that doesn’t apply, then just spending quality time can go a long way.
 You couldn’t begin to imagine how many people may wish that they have people to sit down and talk to.
 Not everybody has the luxury of going out with friends every Saturday or even talking with their family because they are gone.
 Not only should you be grateful for the people in your life, but you should be thankful for the opportunity that you may have to get closer to them.

 No matter who you are, or where you are from, we all at least have some family.
 Unfortunately, many grow up in single-parent households, foster care, or rough upbringings that make it difficult for them to form any relationship with family or friends.
 We may take a mom and dad for granted, but we only get one set of parents in this lifetime, which is why we cannot take having family lightly.
 Friends can be just as important as well because they are our support system.
-If you are looking to expand your ways of practice gratitude, remind your friends and family that you care about them.
+If you are looking to expand your ways of practicing gratitude, remind your friends and family that you care about them.
 You could even offer to take out people you don’t even know well.
 This could be co-workers or friends you may think are feeling alone.
 They will appreciate the gesture greatly and may do the same thing for you in the future when you need it.
 More time with those you consider close to you can also benefit your health in the long-term.

 5. Take a Walk